junxit/us-congress-bills-114/bill.md

     >   - **(4)** section 15(j);
     >   - **(5)** section 31; or
     >   - **(6)** section 36.
-    > - **(c)** *Limitations on using reverse auctions* In the case of the award of a contract made under paragraphs (1) through (6) of subsection (b) that is not a covered contract, a reverse auction may be used for the award of such a contract only if the following requirements are met:
+    > - **(c)** *Limitations on using reverse auctions* In the case of the award of a contract made under a provision of law described in paragraphs (1) through (6) of subsection (b) that is not a covered contract, a reverse auction may be used for the award of such a contract only if the following requirements are met:
     >   - **(1)** *Decisions regarding use of a reverse auction* Subject to paragraph (2), the following decisions with respect to such a contract shall only be made by a contracting officer:
     >     - **(A)** A decision to use a reverse auction as part of the competition for award of such a contract.
     >     - **(B)** Any decision made after the decision described in subparagraph (A) regarding the appropriate evaluation criteria, the inclusion of vendors, the acceptability of vendor submissions (including decisions regarding timeliness), and the selection of the winner.
     >   - **(2)** *Training required*
     >     - **(A)** *In general* Only a contracting officer who has received training on the appropriate use and supervision of reverse auctions may use or supervise a reverse auction for the award of such a contract.
     >     - **(B)** *Training* The training described in subparagraph (A) shall be provided by, or similar to the training provided by, the Defense Acquisition University as described in section 824 of the Carl Levin and Howard P. “Buck” McKeon National Defense Authorization Act for Fiscal Year 2015 (Public Law 113–291; 127 Stat.
-3436).
+3436) (10 U.S.C.
+2304 note).
     >   - **(3)** *Number of offers; revisions to bids* A Federal agency may not award such a contract using a reverse auction if—
     >     - **(A)** only 1 offer is received; or
     >     - **(B)** offerors do not have the ability to submit revised bids with lower prices throughout the course of the auction.